 If you don’t have pav bhaji masala at home and are eager to make pav bhaji, then you can make pav bhaji masala at home.

 For a quick homemade pav bhaji masala, combine the below:

-1 tsp coriander powder + 1 tsp garam masala + 1 tsp dry mango powder (or lemon juice) + 1/2 tsp turmeric powder.
+1 tsp coriander powder + 1 tsp garam masala + 1 tsp dry mango powder (or lime juice) + 1/2 tsp turmeric powder.

 Another special ingredient I use in this recipe is kashmiri red chili.
 It helps to add the bright reddish color to the bhaji.
 You can buy it on Amazon using this link.

 I always want to get bright red colored bhaji, however I don’t want to add any artificial colors.
 With my mom’s suggestion to use kashmiri red chili, now I get the desired color naturally.
 Soak kashmiri red chili in 1 cup water for 15 mins, then grind it with ginger and garlic to a smooth paste.
 Set this aside, we will add this while cooking the bhaji.

 How to make Pav Bhaji in Instant Pot?

 - Start instant pot in sauté mode and heat butter in it.
 I suggest to cook bhaji in butter to enjoy the real Mumbai bhaji taste.

 - Add onions and sauté for about 3 minutes.
 Then add bell pepper and sauté for another 2 minutes.
 Again here, I used red bell peppers to enhance the red color of the bhaji.
 Add tomatoes, pav bhaji masala, salt and the ground chili paste.
 Mix well.